 We have had a gloomy start to the year in Michigan.
 The sun shined for five minutes in the first eight days of January 2023.
 Since then, it has been all grey skies and puddles threatening to turn to black ice.
 So why, you ask, is this woman writing an article about the health benefits of a Michigan winter?
 I wrote the original love note to winter in 2017, and I update it each year to remind me that a Michigan winter is a test of one’s mettle but also good for physical and mental health!

-Yes, the Winters Are Long…
+Yes, the Michigan Winters Are Long…

 The Michigan winters are long, but they are not all discolored slush, unidentifiable precipitation, and icebreaking to operate your car.
 The fact is those of us who live in Michigan enjoy the winter.
 There’s a reason Midwesterners are known for our work ethic.
 We’re made of tougher stuff, partly because of the challenges of our winter weather.

-1. Outdoor Sports
+1. Outdoor Excursions

 2. That Ice-skating Rink in the Back Yard!

 Here’s something I’ll never hear my family in Florida say, “Look!
 We have an ice rink in the backyard!”
 In Michigan, all you have to do is drag the hose to the biggest patch of grass in the back forty and pour on the water.
-When it freezes, get out the skates and feel the burn.
+Then, when it freezes, get out the skates and feel the burn.
 You will improve balance, build leg muscles and exercise your joints for more flexibility.

 3. Snow and Ice Removal